csc301-fall-2022/assignment-2-3-shihhu0a0-zheng-duan/README.md

 https://thriving-baklava-1e7330.netlify.app/

 ## Instructions to set up local environment
+1. git clone the repo.
+2. cd into frontend backend folder separately.
+3. for both folder, first npm install, then npm start
+4. the server will run at localhost 5001. can change it in .env file.

 ## Report
 ### Web or mobile application
 We chose to build a web application simply because both of us have no experience with building a mobile application but we already have some basic knowledge around web development technologies such as HTML, CSS and JavaScript.